Guidance for Organized Events and Gatherings

 This guideline covers:

-- Events and gatherings associated with weddings (bachelor parties, wedding receptions, etc.)
+- Events and gatherings associated with weddings (wedding receptions, etc.)

 - Events and gatherings associated with funerals (celebration of life, funeral receptions, etc.)

 NOTE: For the celebration of weddings or funerals, religious services, rites, or ceremonies use the guidelines for Places of Worship.

 - Attendance must be limited to 50 people, excluding the organizers, staff and volunteers.

 - Ensure physical distancing (at least two metres) is maintained between persons at all times (unless persons are in the same social circle).

 - Singing and dancing by the attendees are not allowed.

 - A person or group under contract with the establishment may dance, sing or perform music but must comply with the following:

 - Singers and players of brass or wind instruments must be separated from any spectators by plexiglass or some other impermeable barrier.